 - lower the risk of falling and of hip or vertebral fractures

-- help to maintain a healthy weight
+- help to maintain a healthy body weight

 - create opportunities for socialising and meeting new people.